Operation options

 (false) — this option allows you to run system-wide checks to make sure the job has not exited prematurely and read all the data written to its buffer.max_stderr_size

-(5 MB) — limit on the size of stderr saved as a result of the job.
+(5 MB) — limit on the size of stderr resulting from the job.
 Any data written to stderr in excess of this limit is ignored.custom_statistics_count_limit

-(128) — limit on the amount of user statistics that can be written from the job, upto 1024.job_time_limit
+(128) — maximum number of user statistics that can be written by the job (up to 1024).job_time_limit

 — time limit (in milliseconds) on a job.
-Jobs exceeding the limit are deemed failed.disk_request
+Jobs exceeding this limit are deemed failed.disk_request

-— list of disks the job wants.
-By default, a job is assigned a local disk on the same cluster node where the job is run.
+— list of disks required by the job.
+By default, a job is assigned a local disk on the cluster node where it was initiated.
 Disk space usage is not limited, but the job can be interrupted if the disk space runs out.
 Each disk is characterized by the following parameters:interruption_signal

-— number of the signal sent to the user process upon job preemption.
-Between the signal being sent and the job being interrupted, there is some timeout that depends on the cluster settings.
-During this time, the user process can work to finish processing the data and exit.restart_exit_code
+— number of the signal sent to the user process if the job is preempted.
+There is a timeout period between sending the signal and the job interruption.
+The duration of this timeout is determined by the cluster settings.
+During this time, the user process may attempt to finish processing the data and successfully complete the job.restart_exit_code

-— exit code signaling the need to restart the job after an interruption.
-This option is important for vanilla jobs that represent services or process data that is external to YTsaurus.network_project
+— exit code signaling the need to restart the job after it was interrupted.
+This option is important for vanilla jobs that represent services or handle data that is external to YTsaurus.job_speculation_timeout

-— timeout following which a speculative job can be launched for the current one.
-A speculative job is a mechanism wherein an additional copy of a job is run with the same input data and in parallel with the original job in cases where the latter seems to have frozen.
+— timeout period after which a speculative job can be run for the current one.
+A speculative job is a mechanism for running an additional copy of a job with the same input data and in parallel with the original job in cases where the latter appears to have frozen.
 The scheduler identifies "suspicious" jobs by itself based on the statistics regarding the read (for input data) and write (for output data) speeds, job preparation time, attempts to divide up the job, and other heuristics.waiting_job_timeout

-— timeout during which a job may be in a queue to be run on the node.
+— timeout period during which the job can remain queued for launch on the node.
 By default, it is taken from the settings of a particular cluster.

 Note